almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-04-05-paas-showdown-azure-vs-heroku.md

 ## Architecture

 ## Pros
+- Team is Familiar and Currently Uses Azure
 - Fine-grained security control for absolute control
 - Better Performance, especially when both application and database are hosted on Azure
 - Integration with Microsoft Ecosystem

 ## Cons
-- Complexity
+- Infrastructure Complexity
 - Management

 # Option 2: Heroku

 ## Architecture

+The combination of Heroku application hosting and Azure database hosting creates additional complexity.
+For security, right out of the gate we want to use Heroku Shield Spaces.
+This will offer isolation and security on par with Azure Application Service Environments for isolated hosting.
+Here are the major selling points for [Heroku Shield](https://www.heroku.com/pricing):
+- Dedicated environment for high compliance apps
+- Ability to sign BAAs for HIPAA compliance
+- PCI compliance
+- Keystroke logging
+- Space level log drains
+- Strict TLS enforcement

+Additionally, we'll need to secure traffic in transit between our Ruby on Rails application hosted in Heroku and our database hosted in Azure.
+For this, we'll use a Site-to-Site VPN.
+Heroku offers this very capability with [Private Space VPN Connections](https://devcenter.heroku.com/articles/private-space-vpn-connection).

 ## Pros
 - Managed infrastructure offers simplicity
 - Developers can focus on writing great code

 ## Cons
-- Cost at scale
-- Limited control over security due to shared and hidden infrastructure
+- Limited control over security due to shared and hidden infrastructure, but Heroku Shield is offered for high compliance applications.
 - Site-to-Site VPN creates additional attack vector for malicious actors
 - Site-to-Site VPN introduces additional latency and will degrade performance